azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Select Add QnA pair, then enter original content](media/qna-maker-created-kb.png "Knowledge base")

-15. Select **Save and train** on top of the page.
+15. Click **Save and train** button on top of the page.
 This will save your changes and train the bot how to respond to questions, given the information you imported.

 16. Once your changes have been saved, select **Test** at the top of the page.
 Try typing 'hi there' and press enter.
 You should see the 'Hello.
 Ask me questions about the hotel.' response.
 Experiment with asking different questions.